-My mom has cooked many things over the years, but her beef stroganoff is a true classic in our family.
+She has cooked many things over the years, but Mom’s Beef Stroganoff Recipe is a true classic in our family.
 I’ve been enjoying this dish for as long as I can remember.
 And now, hubby is a fan, too.

-I’d say the recipe has remained the same over the years, but I did try to change it one time when I was about middle school age.
+I’d say Mom’s Beef Stroganoff Recipe has remained the same over the years, but I did try to change it one time when I was about middle school age.
 Mom always put mushrooms in the dish, and since I wasn’t a fan of them, I often voiced my displeasure.
 After growing tired of my begging to remove the them, she finally told me one day (somehow very patiently) that she’d make her beef stroganoff sans mushrooms next time.
 I eagerly awaited the next appearance of beef stroganoff on the dinner table.

 The next time it was beef stroganoff night, mom tried one last time to talk me into keeping the mushrooms as she began preparing dinner.
 “It really tastes better with the mushrooms in, honey.”
 I didn’t believe her.
 I couldn’t wait to taste the meal without those yucky mushrooms.
 I just knew it was going to be so much better.
 She’d see.